MiragianCycle/OVIWrite/README.md

 As this .vimrc aims to be plug and play for writers interested in using Vim for their writing, I have chosen a fairly opinionated approach to what plugins (see section on Plugins for more details), what defaults (line-wrapping, relative numbers, etc.,), are necessary to begin writing on Vim immediately.
 This doesn't mean that this .vimrc can't be changed based on user preference; indeed Vim truly shines when you take the time to mould it for your **exact** specifications.
 The .vimrc has extensive comments to enable the final user to add, remove, and modify to their heart's content.

 Most of these plugins are written in VimL, as opposed to NeoVim plugins written in Lua.
-The general rule of thumb that I follow is: **Most plugins written for Vim work on NeoVim, but plugins written in Lua for NeoVim **will not work** on Vim.
+The general rule of thumb that I follow is: **Most plugins written for Vim work on NeoVim**, but **plugins written in Lua for NeoVim will not work** on Vim.

-All plugins curated in this vimrc will be Vim-first i.e they should run perfectly fine on any any Vim install on any system as long as Vim 8.0 or greater is installed.
+Therefore, all plugins curated in this vimrc will be Vim-first i.e they should run perfectly fine on any any Vim install on any system as long as Vim 8.0 or greater is installed.

 Plugins will be organized into levels.